mixpanel/docs/pages/docs/cohort-sync/integrations/braze.md

 ![Braze 12 Image](/braze12.png)

-5. Select the “includes” value from the dropdown.
+5. Select the "includes" value from the dropdown.
 Click **Search for a value** from the dropdown.

 ![Braze 13 Image](/braze13.png)